 Follow these steps to modify the default save location on Windows 11:-

 Step 1: First, go to the Windows 11 Settings.

 You don’t have to worry, as these settings will not affect previously downloaded or installed apps.
 These settings will only apply to the apps you install after.
-When you download or install a new app, it will store in the new location that you have set.
+When you download or install a new app, it will be stored in the new location that you have set.

 How to Change Default Save Location on Windows 10?

 Use the following steps to change the default save location on Windows 10:-

 Step 1: To begin, open Windows 10 Settings.